Championship Manager: Season 99/00

-Championship Manager: Season 99/00 is a football management video game in Sports Interactive's Championship Manager series.
+Championship Manager: Season 99/00 is a football management simulation video game in Sports Interactive's Championship Manager series.
 It was released for Microsoft Windows on 3 December 1999, and for Mac on 10 December 1999.
-The game allowed players to take charge of clubs from sixteen countries; with responsibility for training, tactics and signings.
+The game allowed players to take charge of clubs from sixteen countries, with responsibility for training, tactics and signings.

 Release

-The game was released for Microsoft Windows on 3 December 1999.
+The game was released for Windows on 3 December 1999.
 It sold over 27,000 copies in its first week.

-For the first time in the series the game was released for Mac users on 10 December 1999.
+For the first time in the series, the game was released for Mac users on 10 December 1999.

 New features

 Even though the look and feel of the game was essentially the same as Championship Manager 3, there were many new features including a quicker match engine with enhanced commentary, the ability to fine and discipline players, improved board interaction, and the capability to improve your stadium and facilities.
 Additionally, the database was increased to feature over 40,000 players and staff, and Major League Soccer was included as a playable league for the first time.